At Home Resources

 Faith Formation is an integral part of the Christian development throughout a person's life.
 Studies have shown that the most important faith formation takes place at home.
 Here are some activities to do as a family or individual to strengthen your connection with God and explore your faith when you are not at church.
 These activities come from the Follow Me curriculum that our Children's LIFT classes are implementing.

-This week: FAMILY CONVERSATION STARTERS
+This week: FAMILY PRAYER JOURNAL

 "Practicing the Practice At Home" Handouts